Domestic Violence Protections — Ontario

 • Contact a domestic violence hotline for confidential support and safety planning.

-• Apply for a protection order through provincial court — emergency orders can often be obtained quickly.
+• Apply for a protection order through provincial court.
+Emergency orders are usually quick.

-• Report to police — criminal charges may apply for assault, threats, or harassment.
+• Report to police.
+Charges can attach to assault, threats, or criminal harassment.

-• Document everything — keep records of incidents, photos, messages, and medical reports in a safe place the abuser cannot access.
+• Document everything — incidents, photos, messages, medical reports — in a place the abuser can't reach.

-• Inform your family lawyer — violence is a major factor in parenting and support decisions.
+• Tell your family lawyer.
+Family violence is a major factor in parenting and support decisions under the 2021 Act.

 What should you NOT do?

-• Don't violate your own protection order — even voluntary contact can result in criminal charges against you.
+• Don't violate your own protection order.
+Even voluntary contact can lead to charges against the protected party.

-• Don't communicate through the children — use a parenting app or other neutral method.
+• Don't communicate through the children.
+Use a parenting app or another neutral channel.

-• Don't destroy evidence — keep all messages, photos, and records safe.
+• Don't destroy evidence.
+Keep all messages, photos, and records.

-• Don't assume you must leave the home — protection orders can remove the abuser from the residence instead.
+• Don't assume you have to leave the home.
+Protection orders can remove the abuser instead.

 Ontario Law